Why:

 She was an exceptional writer, armed with an uncanny wit, and you’d consider yourself lucky if you ever heard her deliver a speech.

-Jackie’s most extraordinary gift was her ability to make the people she knew and the people she helped feel as though they were the most important persons in the room.
-Over the years, many people claimed her as their “best friend”, and she will forever be known as the one and only “Aunt girlfriend”.
+Jackie’s most extraordinary gift was her ability to make the people she knew and the people she helped, feel as though they were the most important persons in the room.
+Over the years, she has been nicknamed as “best friend” and “Aunt girlfriend” from those she loved.
 She possessed a talent for making people laugh and feel cherished.
 Her sense of humor, luminous smile, and laughter lit up many rooms and softened many hearts.

 From a young age, she knew she wanted to help people.
 A double major in both Psychology and Spanish, she educated, counseled, and was loved by her many students.
 Social worker by trade, she cared for many families, particularly those with children in crisis.
 Jackie’s deep reservoir of love and compassion for young people and her concern for their safety and happiness is her lasting legacy to the lives she touched.